-In today’s highly automated business operations there are an abundance of software tools to help organizations more effectively manage their business processes with fewer resources.
+In today’s highly automated business operations there is an abundance of software tools to help organizations more effectively manage their business processes with fewer resources.
 The Contract Lifecycle Management (CLM) space is certainly one in which solutions abound to help manage the contract lifecycle.
 A similar statement could be made about the wide variety of Third-Party Risk Management (TPR) solutions available in the marketplace.
 CLM and TPR tend to be treated as separate, siloed functions as one domain is not contingent on the other in most organizations.
 However, there is a strong business case to be made that they should be operationally integrated.

 Although many definitions exist, CLM is simply a process of creating, executing, and proactively managing the relationship between an organization and one or more third parties to ensure the fulfillment of commitments made by each party.